MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`dockerRegistryEndpoint`** - **Docker Registry Service Connection**<br>
 `string`.
 Optional.
 Use when `containerregistrytype = Container Registry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify a Docker registry service connection.
+Specifies a Docker registry service connection.
 Required when commands need to authenticate using a registry.
 <!-- :::editable-content-end::: -->
 <br>